stephennewman/thoughtkeeper/AI_INSTRUCTIONS.md

 *   **State Management:** Zustand central store.
 *   **UI:** Shadcn components, dark/light mode support.
 *   **Inline Editing/Adding (JournalEntry Component):**
+    *   Entry cards display content in tabs, now ordered: **Original, Summary, Actions**.
+'Original' is the default tab.
+    *   The **'Summary' tab is always visible**, even if no summary points exist (displays an 'Add' button if empty).
     *   Summary points (bullet list) are editable inline using `contentEditable`.
     *   Action items (checkbox list) are editable inline using `contentEditable`.
-    *   Hovering over a summary or action item reveals Edit/Delete buttons next to the text.
+    *   Hovering over a summary or action item reveals Edit/Delete/Add buttons.
     *   Hovering also reveals a "+" button to add a new item *below* the hovered one.
     *   The add form appears inline below the relevant item.
     *   If a list is empty, an "+ Add" button appears to add the first item.